Indhar01/Course-port/README.md

 # COLLEGE COURSE SELECTION USING FLASK
-ask for pull request after completing
+Ask for pull request after completing

-create a folder name it project inside project save the pyhton file and also create two folders name it is as templates and static
+Create a folder name it project inside project save the pyhton file and also create two folders name it is as `templates and static`.

-inside static place the javascript file
+Inside static place the *javascript file* & Inside templates place all the *HTML file*

-inside templates place all the HTML file
+You need pandas and flask installed in device.

-you need pandas and flask imstalled in device
+`>>pip install Flask`

-app.py is used as server run the app script and go the url it gives
+`>>pip install pandas`

-DB setup should be mentioned in DBsetup.txt file
+*app.py* is used as server run the app script and go the url it gives.DB setup should be mentioned in DBsetup.txt file

-Run the requirements.txt in command prompt
+**Run the requirements.txt in command prompt**

-=> python requirements.txt
+`>>python requirements.txt`

-after run this command the requirement files are installed in our system.
+After run this command the *requirement files* are installed in our system.